-Most helicopter training would occur adjacent to fleet concentration areas at Naval Station Norfolk (including lower Chesapeake Bay) and at Naval Station Mayport, Jacksonville, Florida; in Onslow Bay, North Carolina; and off the coast of Naval Surface Warfare Center, Panama City Testing Range.
-Takeoffs and landings would occur on vessels at sea at unspecified locations throughout the Study Area.
+Most helicopter training would occur adjacent to fleet concentration areas at Naval Station Norfolk (including lower Chesapeake Bay and inshore estuarine areas) and at Naval Station Mayport, Jacksonville, Florida; in Onslow Bay, North Carolina; and in the waters off the coast of Naval Surface Warfare Center, Panama City Testing Range.
+Helicopters use the shortest route available and do not fly adjacent to the coastline when flying to the training and testing areas.
+Takeoffs and landings on vessels at sea would occur at unspecified locations throughout the Study Area.

 Navy aircraft training activities over the Atlantic Ocean are concentrated near the outer continental shelf and the Gulf Stream.
 Pelagic birds that forage offshore may have greater presence in these productive areas.
 A bird in the open ocean could be exposed for a few seconds to fixed-wing aircraft noise as the aircraft quickly passes overhead.
+If present in the open water areas where training activities involving aircraft overflights occur, roseate terns, red knots, Bermuda petrels, Indiana bats, and northern long-eared bats could be temporarily disturbed while foraging or migrating.
 Birds foraging or migrating through a training area in the open ocean may respond by avoiding areas of temporarily concentrated aircraft noise.
 Exposures to most seabirds would be infrequent, based on the brief duration and dispersed nature of the overflights.